bergesinstitute/graf-method/book-5-unit-7.md

     tomar el sol - to sunbathe

-    bañarse - to bathe/to go for a swim
+    bañarse - to bathe / to go for a swim

     protector solar - sunscreen